Ian Scott (Ontario politician): Final years

 In 2001, he published his memoirs, To Make A Difference, co-written with Neil McCormick.

 In the 2006 federal Liberal leadership campaign, Scott endorsed Gerard Kennedy.
 A Toronto Star article on Scott's endorsement also revealed that he remained influential in his last years, lunching regularly with Ontario finance minister Greg Sorbara, health minister George Smitherman and Attorney-General Michael Bryant.
 Scott still suffered from the effects of his 1994 stroke but "gradually regained the ability to speak" according to the article.
 Scott was also involved in charity work as chair of the Aphasia Institute, and was also honorary counsel for the Toronto law firm of Paliare Roland lunching with lawyers from the firm once a week.
 Scott died in his sleep on October 10, 2006, in Toronto.

 Honours

 The headquarters of the Attorney General of Ontario, the McMurtry-Scott Building, is named in honour of Scott and Roy McMurtry (former AG 1975–1985).

+In 2013, the Ian G. Scott Courtroom opened at the University of Ottawa Faculty of Law.
+It became the first fully-functioning courtroom to operate on a Canadian university campus.